 The big Crop Over climax is almost upon us so this will be the final post in the Styled For Crop Over series for this year.

 If you’re still looking for something to wear this long weekend, look no further than the Sokanaval line from Karen DeFreitas Fraser of St Vincent & the Grenadines.
 Sokanaval, a breakoff from her Soka brand, will offer clothing just for carnivals starting with this year’s Crop Over.
 It’s available locally through the F.A.N.C.Y.
-Bim website which we featured here.
+Bim here.

 We had a brief Q&A.

 - Tell me a bit about your background in design.

 I’ve been sketching, drawing and essentially designing for as long as I could remember.
 I was the one getting in trouble in class for ‘doodling’ all the time.
 I was blessed to attend Parsons School of Design- The New School in New York City.
 (You’ve seen it on Project Runway).
 I also have interned with many fashion houses and magazines such as Alice and Olivia, Zac Posen and Yigal Azrouel.
 I just completed my BFA in Fashion Design in December 2014.

 SoKa is my baby.
 It has grown, changed and developed over the years but the passion behind it has remained the same; to create fashion that one can see as an extension of themselves that helps one exude confidence.

 The inspiration to start SoKa was my own need to express my vision and be bold about it.
 It was my way of stepping outside of the box I was told to occupy and create my own space and purpose.
 SoKa has been inspired by all aspects of my Caribbean culture and environment.
 That can be seen in my love of prints and color and it has also been inspired by New York, my adopted home, where now I’m a ready to wear designer who always wears black .

 - How did the Sokanaval line come about and what are you offering?